 We’ve been fortunate to grow quickly because at the core of our work and approach is the fundamental principle of service.
 Kestrel West was founded to give us a platform for helping other people.

 We do this work so that we can have an impact and make a difference for the state we love.
-We always make sure our work is in the best interests of Idaho, and we make sure that our success helps benefit worthy causes such as the Boise Family YMCA and South Boise Little League.
+We always make sure our work is in the best interests of Idaho, and we make sure that our success helps benefit worthy causes such as the Boise Family YMCA and other area non-profits.

-Our firm is named after the Kestrel Trail, part of a vast network in the hills just north of our office next door to the Capitol Building in Boise.
+Our firm is named after the Kestrel Trail, part of a vast network in the hills just north of our office up the street from the Capitol Building in Boise.

 We are dedicated runners who use the sport as a way to stay fit and healthy, and as a daily discipline that makes us better at our work.